-NMJC will not tolerate sexual assault activities of any type, either by staff or student.
-However, should an incident of sexual assault occur on campus, these procedures should be followed:
+NMJC takes allegations of sexual assault very seriously.
+Should an incident of sexual assault occur on campus, these procedures should be followed:

 - Immediately notify Public Safety / Security.
-The Director of Administrative Services will then notify the proper law enforcement agency.
-If Public Safety / Security cannot be reached for any reason, call 911 for immediate response by law enforcement officials. - Do not disturb the scene of the crime.
+The Executive Director of Administrative Services will then notify the proper law enforcement agency.
+If Public Safety / Security cannot be reached for any reason, call 911 for immediate response by law enforcement officials. - O not disturb the scene of the crime.
 Evidence is very fragile; trained evidence technicians will collect it.
 Do not change clothing, shower, or bathe following a sexual attack.
-Valuable evidence can be collected and its integrity must be maintained. - The Director of Administrative Services will notify appropriate NMJC administration members. - The administration at NMJC wants to maintain a safe campus environment and is concerned about the welfare of all members of the campus community.
+Valuable evidence can be collected and its integrity must be maintained. - The Executive Director of Administrative Services will notify appropriate NMJC administration members. - The administration at NMJC wants to maintain a safe campus environment and is concerned about the welfare of all members of the campus community.
 Should a member become the victim of a sexual assault, the institution will make every effort to insure that the victim receives immediate attention, as well as follow-up counseling and assistance.
 In Hobbs, counseling can be received through the Guidance Center of Lea County, 920 West Broadway, (575) 393-3168. - The administration of NMJC will make every reasonable effort to accommodate a change in academic or living arrangements, if requested by the victim. - Both the accuser and the accused are afforded the opportunity for due process, whether the incident is handled through the court system, or through the campus administrative process.
 Both parties are entitled to have other individuals present during a proceeding.
 The parties will be notified of the administration's final determination and imposed sanctions.